 Biographies - Officers

 Edward Dietzler joined the Bank in September 2009 as Senior Vice President of Corporate Development.
-In 2011, Ed served as the bank’s Chief Operating Officer.
+In 2011, Mr. Dietzler served as the bank’s Chief Operating Officer before accepting the position of President of The Bank of Princeton in 2012.
 He is a veteran banking executive of 25 years who most recently was the Managing Director at Bear Stearns Bank and Trust in Princeton, NJ.
 While at Bear Stearns he was responsible for all aspects of banking and mortgage operations.
-Previously, he spent 5 years with Yardville National Bank as First Senior Vice President of Capital Markets, where he oversaw all aspects of balance sheet and capital management.
+Previously, he spent 5 years with Yardville National Bank as First Senior Vice President of Capital Markets.
 Prior to that, Mr. Dietzler was with GMAC Mortgage as the Director of Risk Management and was responsible for derivative trading and balance sheet management.
 Mr. Dietzler is a graduate of Widener University where he earned a Master’s degree in Business Administration.
+Mr. Dietzler now sits on the Philadelphia Federal Reserve Advisory Committee and is also on the Board of Directors of the New Jersey Bankers Association.
 Throughout his career, Mr. Dietzler has been active in a number of community, charitable and educational organizations in the local area. (top)

-Barbara A. Cromwell joined The Bank of Princeton in February 2007as Senior Vice President and currently serves as the Director of Market Development.
+Barbara A. Cromwell joined The Bank of Princeton in February 2007 as Senior Vice President and currently serves as the Director of Market Development.
 She brings with her over 30 years of experience in the banking industry.
 Ms. Cromwell previously was a Senior Vice President for Yardville National Bank where since 1998 she successfully managed sales teams and developed new primary markets for the bank.
-Under Barbara’s leadership the Hunterdon Market grew to over 360 million in deposits in three years, with seven branch locations.
-Prior to Yardville, Barbara spent 8 years at Summit Bank as a Vice President in the Princeton Market.
+Under Ms. Cromwell’s leadership the Hunterdon Market grew to over 360 million in deposits in three years, with seven branch locations.
+Prior to Yardville, Ms. Cromwell spent 8 years at Summit Bank as a Vice President in the Princeton Market.
 While at Summit, she served on the Board of The Borough Merchants for Princeton as Treasurer and participated as an active member in the Princeton Chamber of Commerce.
 More recently she has co-chaired the Hopewell Harvest Fair.
-Barbara currently is a board member of the Hopewell Valley Education Foundation, Corner House Foundation, and The Arc of Hunterdon County.
+Ms. Cromwell currently is a board member of the Hopewell Valley Education Foundation, Corner House Foundation, and The Arc of Hunterdon County.
 She is an active member of the Pennington Business and Professional Association.
 She participates on several committees within the organization and has served on the Board as Treasurer.
-Throughout her banking career, Barbara remained active in the community and continues to support various business and charitable organizations in both Mercer and Hunterdon Counties. (top)
+Throughout her banking career, Ms. Cromwell remained active in the community and continues to support various business and charitable organizations in both Mercer and Hunterdon Counties. (top)

 Kris Muse joined the Bank of Princeton in March 2007 as a Senior Vice President and Commercial Lending Officer.
-Kris has been a community Banker for more than 22 years primarily serving the Burlington, Camden and Mercer County areas.
-Prior to The Bank of Princeton, Kris worked for Commerce Bank N.A for 13 years and was responsible for small business relationships and most recently working with the Healthcare Group.
-Kris has taken her healthcare expertise and currently leads the healthcare initiative at The Bank of Princeton.
-Kris maintains a community presence as a member and Board Member of the Princeton Rotary and Board member of the YWCA Trenton.
+Ms. Muse has been a community Banker for more than 22 years primarily serving the Burlington, Camden and Mercer County areas.
+Prior to The Bank of Princeton, Ms. Muse worked for Commerce Bank N.A. for 13 years and was responsible for small business relationships and most recently working with the Healthcare Group.
+Ms. Muse has taken her healthcare expertise and currently leads the healthcare initiative at The Bank of Princeton.
+Ms. Muse maintains a community presence as a member and Board Member of the Princeton Rotary and Board member of the YWCA Trenton.
 She also remains active in those events supporting the Healthcare industry. (top)

-Karen joined the Bank in December 2007 as Assistant Vice President, Compliance Officer.
-A career banker with over twenty-four years of bank operations experience, Karen assumed Operations duties in December 2009 and continues to serve as Compliance Officer for the bank.
+Karen D. Pfeifer joined the Bank in December 2007 as Assistant Vice President, Compliance Officer.
+A career banker with over twenty-four years of bank operations experience, Ms. Pfeifer assumed Operations duties in December 2009 and continues to serve as Compliance Officer for the bank.
 She began her career in bank operations with United Jersey Bank in Hackensack and then spent 10 years with Nat West Bank in South Plainfield.
 She has also worked for Fleet Bank and Summit Bank, managing large deposit operations departments at both banks.
-Karen also spent 2 years as a Project Manager in the Operations department at First Morris Bank and Trust. (top)
+Ms. Pfeifer also spent 2 years as a Project Manager in the Operations department at First Morris Bank and Trust. (top)

 Andrew M. Chon